Marika Hackman: Debut album: We Slept at Last (2014–2017)

 Hackman began recording her full-length debut album in 2014 with producer Charlie Andrew.
 She debuted new material from the album, including the songs "Skin" and "Ophelia", while on tour in 2013 with Laura Marling.
 In late September 2014, the album's title was announced as We Slept at Last and was released on 16 February 2015.
 The album features 12 new songs written by Hackman and does not feature any material from her previous EPs.
 Hackman embarked on a headlining solo tour throughout the UK in support of the album in November 2014.
 The album's lead single, "Drown", premiered in mid-October and was officially released on 8 December 2014.
 On 17 November 2014, "Drown" was announced as a shortlisted contender for DJ Zane Lowe's "Hottest Record of 2014" on BBC Radio 1.
 It ranked No. 89 out of 100 songs.
 She also appeared as a featured vocalist on alt-J's song "Warm Foothills", from their second album "This Is All Yours".
 On 8 January 2015 she premiered the album's second single, "Animal Fear", for DIY Magazine.
 On 13 January 2015, "Before I Sleep", another track from her debut album, was streamed exclusively on the website Earmilk, as well as her SoundCloud account.
 Hackman previewed material from the album in the days leading up to its release.
 The album is available to stream in its entirely on her official SoundCloud account, and features a distinctive blue colour scheme.
 The deluxe edition of the album includes all of the songs from Hackman's EPs.
 "Animal Fear" was released as the album's second single on 16 February 2015, the same day as the release of We Slept at Last.

 On 18 February 2015, Hackman played material from her debut album at The Cob Gallery in Camden, London.
 An art exhibit, featuring the album's artwork of 24 photographs, was displayed during the show.
 She embarked on a solo headlining tour throughout the UK during March and April 2015.
-Fenne Lily provided support to Marika during these dates, which were generally well received by the press The tour continued with shows throughout Europe during the spring and summer of 2015.
+Fenne Lily provided support to Hackman during these dates, which were generally well received by the press The tour continued with shows throughout Europe during the spring and summer of 2015.

 On 25 June 2015, Laura Marling announced that Hackman and Johnny Flynn would join her on tour for a series of concerts in North America during July and August 2015.
 The concerts would be Hackman's first time performing material in North America.
 Hackman's fourth single, "Next Year", was released on 14 August 2015.

 The album was generally well-received, with The Guardian's review rating it four out of five stars, and calling Hackman's work "superbly understated and atmospheric", noting that the "unsettling quality" was a distinguishing factor.